Forum Lecture: STREET…who owns the city?

 Architect Peter Barber worked with Richard Rogers and Will Alsop before establishing his award-winning practice in 1980.

-In 2023, Barber received the prestigious Sir John Soane Medal and was elected to the Royal Academy of Arts.
+In 2023, Barber was elected to the Royal Academy of Arts.
 That year, he curated the Royal Academy Summer Exhibition Architecture Room with a show called “Making is Thinking.

 Barber has lectured about the work of the practice at many institutions, including the Royal Institute of British Architects, the Architectural League in New York, and numerous university schools of architecture including Helsinki, Pretoria, Ahmedabad, Mumbai, Burma, Munich, Genoa, Istanbul, and Colombo as well as Oxford University and The Bartlett – University College London.